 Increasing numbers of cordless vacuums come with a lithium-ion battery, mainly because they hold their charge more efficiently.
 Some of the most popular models include:

-- Bosch BCH625KTGB Athlet – this model is one of our favourite cordless vacuums.
-The 60 minute run-time is the longest we’ve seen and it provides excellent suction power.
+- Bosch BCH625KTGB Athlet – this model was once one of our favourite cordless vacuums.
+The 60 minute run-time is the longest we’d seen at the time of the review and it provides decent suction power.

 - Gtech AirRam – this is another of our favourites.
 It’s built with a lithium-ion battery for increased run-time.

 - Morphy Richards 732004 – this slimline budget vacuum includes a an 18V Li-ion battery.

 - Dyson V6 Absolute – the strong suction power of the V6 requires a Li-ion battery.

 A notable exception is the Dyson V8 range, which is our top-rated cordless vacuum cleaner.
 For this range, Dyson have chosen a Nickel-Cobalt-Aluminium battery.
 We’ll do an article on this type of battery in the near future.

 Lithium-ion batteries have a number of advantages over other types of battery, which is why they’ve become increasingly common in cordless vacuums.
 These advantages include better charge retention, ability to complete more charge cycles and a lighter weight.

 They have their drawbacks though, such as the relatively short lifetime and heat sensitivity.
 They certainly aren’t the “perfect” battery as some manufacturers would like you to believe.
 Even so, many of our favourite cordless models use Li-ion batteries for the advantages they provide.